 The current California energy use standard for air-source heat pumps with less than 65,000 Btu has been in place since January 1, 1995.
 The new standards are currently planned to take effect on January 23, 2006.
 These standards increase the minimum SEER and HSPF levels.
-The new California standards match the new federal standards for the same equipment.
+If left as currently written, the new California standards will match the new federal standards for the same equipment.